Triangular decomposition of character varieties: Twisted groupoid (co)homologies and the tangent spaces

 \begin{proof} Denote by $\mathcal{R}^* : \mathbb{C}[G]^{\otimes \mathbb{G}} \rightarrow \mathbb{C}[G]^{\otimes \mathbb{RL}}$ the morphism defining the regular map $\mathcal{R}$.
-The representation variety is defined as the co-image:
+The representation variety is defined as the co-image

 Denote by $\kappa : T_{\rho} G^{\otimes \mathbb{G}} \rightarrow T_e G^{\mathbb{RL}}$ the map sending a derivation $\varphi$ to $D_{\rho} \mathcal{R} (\varphi) - \eta^{\otimes \mathbb{RL}}$.
-The above exact sequence induces the following one:
+The above exact sequence induces the following one

 Since the maps $\kappa$ and $D_e\mathcal{R}= d^1$ have the same kernel, this proves the first assertion.
-The proof that the first line, in the diagram of the second assertion, is exact is a straightforward adaptation of the argument in the proof of Lemma \ref{lemma_cohomology2}.
+The proof that the first line, in the diagram of the second assertion, is exact is a straightforward adaptation of the argument in the proof of Theorem \ref{theorem_cohomology} using Luna slice theorem.
 The commutativity of the diagram follows from the definition $d^0 := D_e c_{\rho}$.
 This concludes the proof.

 \end{proof}